ryanmelt/qtbindings/README.md

 Perform the following steps to build the gem on Windows:

-1. Ensure you are running Ruby 2.0.0
-     `ruby -v #=> ruby 2.0.0`
+1. cd vendor
-2. `rake distclean`
+2. Run: BuildWindowsGems.bat
-3. `rake build`
-4. Switch to Ruby 2.1.3
-     `ruby -v #=> ruby 2.1.3`
-5. `rake build`
-6. `rake VERSION=4.8.x.y gemnative`
-     Where the x is the subversion of QT and y is the patch level of qtbindings
-7. `rake VERSION=4.8.x.y gemqt`
-     Where the x is the subversion of QT and y is the patch level of qtbindings

-Note: The gem is built twice to create the FAT binary which will work on both Ruby 2.0 and 2.1.
-The Windows utility called pik is useful for switching between Ruby versions.
+Note: The gem is built eight times to create two FAT binaries which will work on Ruby 2.0, 2.1, 2.2 and 2.3 (x64/x86).

 After building the gem, verify the examples work by running: